pantson/pantson-cerberusx-gameservices/README.md

 ### Method ShowLeaderboard:Void(leaderboard_id:String)

 Displays a leaderboard. leaderboard_id is the unique ID of the leader board.
-Supply a popup_message if you would like to inform the user

 ### Method SubmitLeaderboardScore:Void(leaderboard_id:String,score:Int, popup_message:String="")

 Submits a score onto the leader board.

 Supply a popup_message if you would like to inform the user

 ### Method ShowAchievements:Void()